Gerard O'Halloran

-Gerard O'Halloran (born 22 June 1990) is an Irish hurler who played as a substitute corner-back for the Galway senior team.
+Gerard O'Halloran (born 22 June 1990) is an Irish hurler who played at senior level as a substitute corner-back for the Galway county team.

 O'Halloran joined the team during the 2012 championship.
 An All-Ireland medalist in the under-21 grade, O'Halloran has won one Leinster medal in the senior grade as a non-playing substitute.

 At club level O'Halloran plays with the Craughwell club.